haddocking/haddocking.github.io/education/HADDOCK24/XL-MS-oligomer/index.md

 <hr>

 ## Introduction

 In this tutorial, your task is to determine the oligomeric state of a homomeric symmetrical complex and model its 3D structure, based on cross-linking data obtained by mass spectrometry.
 Note that for the purpose of this tutorial we are using simulated data that would correspond to rather short cross-linkers that are not amino-acid specific.
-We are also assuming that all detected cross-links are highly reliable, i.e. there are no false positives in our data.
+We are also assuming that **all detected cross-links are highly reliable**, i.e. there are no false positives in our data.
 (This differs thus from our [DisVis Webserver Tutorial](/education/Others/disvis-webserver) in which you first have to identify false positives).

-You will first use our DisVis web server to analyse the data and visualise the accessible interaction space defined by the cross-links.
+You will first use our [DisVis web server](https://wenmr.science.uu.nl/disvis/) to analyse the data and visualise the accessible interaction space defined by the cross-links.
-Based on those results you should then make a choice about the putative oligomeric state of the complex (e.g. homodimer, homotrimer, homotetramer,...) and then try to model its 3D structure using our HADDOCK web portal.
+Based on those results you should then make a choice about the putative oligomeric state of the complex (e.g. homodimer, homotrimer, homotetramer,...) and then try to model its 3D structure using our [HADDOCK2.4 web portal](https://wenmr.science.uu.nl/haddock2.4/).
 This means defining the cross-links as distance restraints to guide the docking and imposing symmetry restraints to generate the proper homomeric complex.
 Those two aspects are described in two related online tutorials:

 * [**HADDOCK2.4 MS cross-links tutorial**](/education/HADDOCK24/HADDOCK24-Xlinks/):